 At St Jude’s, it is our intent that our teaching of Geography will inspire pupils to be curious and fascinated about the world around them and its inhabitants.
-We strive to ensure, that this sense of curiosity will remain with them for the rest of their lives, equipping them for further education and beyond.
-First and foremost, our teaching provides children with the opportunities and tools to explore their local environment; collecting and analysing a range of data gathered through field work, leading to exploration of the wider world.
+We strive to ensure, that this sense of curiosity will remain with them for the rest of their lives, equipping them with the knowledge and skills they need to reach their full potential.
+Our teaching provides children with enrichment opportunities to explore their local environment; collecting and analysing a range of data gathered through field work, leading to exploration of the wider world.
 During Geography lessons we teach pupils about global natural and human environments; this develops their knowledge of the world around them.
 Running alongside the children’s exploration of the world, we intend to enable pupils to have deep understanding of the Earth’s key physical and human processes.
 Links are made between units of work to ensure progression.
 As children progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 We intend to create learners who have the perseverance to transfer geographical knowledge and skills into everyday life.

 Geography at St. Jude’s is linked to our topics so that pupils can achieve depth in their learning.
 Teachers have identified the key knowledge and skills of each topic and this is tracked across the school via a progression map, which is cross referenced to pupil’s knowledge organisers and in line with the National Curriculum.
 Teacher’s plan geography lessons that centre around the key knowledge and skills that pupils need to acquire and this is carefully outlined in the pupil’s knowledge organisers.
 Every geography lesson begins by reviewing the key knowledge from the previous lesson to check the pupils geographical understanding.
 At the end of every lesson the teacher assesses whether each pupil has fully understood and retained the key facts and this informs their planning for the next lesson.
-At the beginning of every geography topic, pupils begin by completing a KWL chart, this ensures that teaching is informed by pupil’s starting points and their interests.
+At the beginning of every geography topic, pupils begin with an overarching enquiry question and discussion, this ensures that teaching is informed by pupil’s starting points and their interests.
 The geography provision is well resourced with a range of programmes and materials (including digimaps, atlases and globes) to support effective teaching and learning throughout the topics.

 Enrichment plays a vital part in geography teaching and learning at St. Jude’s.
 We believe that geography should be taught using an enquiry- based approach therefore we provide regular opportunities for all pupils to carry out field work to enable them to experience their local area in an explorative and hands on way, developing their geographical skills.
 We ensure that field work is taught in every year group throughout the school.
 All fieldwork is then evaluated and used to enhance further learning in the classroom.
 Mapping skills are planned progressively and children are given the opportunity to read and follow maps, as well as mark routes on a map.
 Educational visits are another opportunity for the teachers to plan for additional geography learning outside the classroom.
 At St. Judes, the children have many opportunities to experience geography on educational visits near and far, in Y6 they carry out a residential trip where they use map reading and orienteering skills in an environment which contrasts to where they live.
 In Y5 children are also given the opportunity to take part in a trip to London to explore the physical and human features of the capital city.